 Patrice Brunet, President of the Board of directors

-Patrice Brunet is the President of Triathlon International de Montréal, the organizing committee of the 2016 Montreal ITU Triathlon World Cup.
+Patrice Brunet is the President of Montréal International Triathlon, the organizing committee of the 2016 Montreal ITU Triathlon World Cup and the 2017 and beyond ITU Montreal-ITU World Triathlon Series.
 Patrice has been involved in triathlon for over 25 years, as a triathlete, race director, past VP of Triathlon Canada, past president of Triathlon Quebec and closely involved with the ITU.
 Patrice has gravitated in the world of sport in his professional life as well, as a well-recognized lawyer and international arbitrator in sports law.

 Andrew MacMartin is currently the Vice-President, Financial Planning and Analysis, for the company Dollarama.
 He has over 10 years of experience in finances while working for corporations, such as Malaga and Deloitte.
 Andrew is also passionnate about triathlon.
 Professional athlete for more than 20 years, Andrew was ranked 2nd in the world in 1994, World Cup Champion in 1992 and Canadian Champion in 1991, 1992 and 1996.
 His professional and sport experience makes Andrew a valuable asset for the TIM strategic board of directors.